woudc/woudc-guidebook/en/index.md

 Use of the WOUDC data are governed by the [WMO data policy](https://www.wmo.int/pages/about/exchangingdata_en.html) and [WMO GAW data use policy](https://gawsis.meteoswiss.ch/GAWSIS/index.html#/faq).
 More information about WOUDC's data policy can be found [online](http://woudc.org/about/data-policy.php).

 ## 4.2 Data Flow and Processing
 [Section 2.3](#23-data-submission) provides detailed procedures regarding data processing.
 Successfully ingested data submissions are made available to the WAF, geospatial web services and search.

 Essentially, data from contributors is received, processed, and archived.
 Once file is inputted into the system, the backend process is instantiated where the incoming file type is identified and validated to make sure it is in the standard WOUDC file format (extCSV).
 Once the file has been identified as valid extCSV, the system tries to create and validate the taxonomy and URI for the file.
 Next the file will undergo a rigorous set of validations called File Level Validation (FLV).
 FLV is used to ensure:

-- extCSV conforms syntactically to GAW-WOUDC specifications;
+- extCSV conforms syntactically to GAW-WOUDC specifications
-- metadata validation which makes sure the values contained in the headers (`#TIMESTAMP`, `#PLATFORM`, `#INSTRUMENT`, `#CONTENT`, `#DATA_GENERATION`, `#LOCATION`) are accurate and consistent;
+- metadata validation which makes sure the values contained in the headers (`#TIMESTAMP`, `#PLATFORM`, `#INSTRUMENT`, `#CONTENT`, `#DATA_GENERATION`, `#LOCATION`) are accurate and consistent
-- unique table validation which are sets of tests used to validate dataset specific tables; and
+- unique table validation which are sets of tests used to validate dataset specific tables
-- values are modified in accordance with "no-touch" policy (i.e., minimal syntactical updates).
+- values are modified in accordance with "no-touch" policy (i.e., minimal syntactical updates)

 The extCSV that emerges once it has gone through FLV is a clean version of the original form.
 Once the extCSV has successfully passed the taxonomy validation, URI validation, and FLV, the files is ready to be ingested into the database.
 Any errors compiled throughout the process are provided to the contributor in order to help remediate the errors for an easier ingestion of their data.